Aniruddha-972001/Apex_ooo_Simulator/Design_Doc/Design_Doc3.md

         - **Arguments**: CPU
         - **Return**: `void`

     - **Int FU (Integer Functional Unit):** Retrieves an `IQE` from `IRS`.
-Executes integer instructions (e.g., ADD, SUB).
-If the instruction being processed is either a Branch, JALP, or RET instruction then it checks if a corresponding `PredictorEntry` exists in `struct Predictor`.
+Executes integer instructions (e.g., ADD, SUB).If the instruction being processed is JALP we calculate the return address and push in into the `struct ReturnStack`.If the instruction being processed is either a Branch, or RET instruction then it checks if a corresponding `PredictorEntry` or `ReturnStackEntry` exists in `struct Predictor` or `struct ReturnStack`.
 If the entry exists, then it will update the predicted address in the `PredictorEntry`.
-For Branching or Jumping instructions (including RET), if there was a miss in the prediction, it causes the CPU to flush all new instructions and resets the state of the CPU to the saved state.
+If a `ReturnStackEntry` exists then we pop from the `ReturnStack` and update the control flow according the return address.For Branching or Jumping instructions (including RET), if there was a miss in the prediction, it causes the CPU to flush all new instructions and resets the state of the CPU to the saved state.

         - **Arguments**: CPU
         - **Return**: `void`